Freshly rendered pork lard is a magical ingredient that the “health food” industry has unfairly demonized.

 With modern equipment, rendering pork lard is as simple as turning on your crockpot.

-Just get the cleanest fat you can find.
+Just get the cleanest fat you can find (no meat, just pure white fat).
 This is usually the fatback (from the pig’s back, including the shoulder (Boston butt) and rump.

 The fatback isn’t the best fat on the pig.
 It’s the second-best.
 The best is leaf fat from around the kidney area.
 Leaf fat has the mildest flavor and is therefore great for baking.